 - Taxpayers continue to pay more each year because of the rising costs of drugs.
 Medicare spends 19 percent of its budget on prescription drugs. - Part D costs continue to increase considerably faster than other parts of Medicare.
 According to CMS, about 540 drugs covered by Medicare Part D had increases in cost-per-unit of at least 25% during 2014.
-The taxpayer-funded Medicare Part D program saw its total drug costs increase from \$104 billion to \$121 billion between 2013 and 2014. - U.S. prescription drug spending reached a record high of \$425 billion in 2015, with expectations that such spending will surpass \$600 billion by 2020. - According to a recent AARP report, the average annual retail cost of widely used specialty prescription drugs was \$53,384 in 2013.
+The taxpayer-funded Medicare Part D program saw its total drug costs increase from \$104 billion to \$121 billion between 2013 and 2014. - U.S. prescription drug spending reached a record high of \$425 billion in 2015, with expectations that such spending will surpass \$600 billion by 2020. - According a recent AARP study, 97 percent of widely-used brand name drugs had a price increase that exceeded inflation in 2015.